amanuelghe84/toDoApp/plan.md

     - reporting activities
  - scope of the app?

-A Todo App is a simple task management application that helps managers and admins organize and track their daily activities.
+A Todo App is a simple task management application that helps managers or admins organize and track their daily activities.
 It demonstrates key concepts like CRUD (create, read, update and delete) operations, user authentication and database management.
 They can create, edit and complete tasks while managing personal or team projects.
 This App showcases essential development skills such as business, audit and reporting activities.